hewenning/wsl-vulkan-mesa/readme.md

 This is work in progress...

-## lavapipe for WSL
+## Valkan (lavapipe) for WSL

-This repo (https://github.com/gnsmrky/mesa-wsl) is based on [mesa3d repo 20.3](https://github.com/mesa3d/mesa/tree/20.3), the first official release includes `lavapipe`.  `lavapipe` is the Vulkan frontend in mesa that uses `llvmpipe` as software renderer.
+This repo (https://github.com/gnsmrky/mesa-wsl) is based on [mesa 20.3 repo](https://github.com/mesa3d/mesa/tree/20.3), the first official release includes `lavapipe`.  `lavapipe` is the Vulkan frontend in mesa that uses `llvmpipe` as software renderer.  mesa 20.3 is the 1st release that includes `lavapipe`.

 The original `lavapipe` does not support Windows Subsystem for Linux (WSL) in Windows 10.
 This repo adds workarounds to allow `lavapipe` to work in WSL and display via VcXsrv.